Wherever you go, there's your KPI

 This anchor matters more than ever in the workplace.

-But won't this make me or my soft?
+But won't this make me soft?

 In the words of Jon Kabat-Zinn, "Wherever you go, there you are."

 Stillness isn't passivity.
 It's power.
 A centered mind spots redundancies faster, slices meeting time in half, and delivers feedback with clarity and kindness.
-Protecting your inner lake isn't a spiritual bonus—it's a tactical advantage.
+Protecting your inner lake isn't a spiritual bonus, it's a tactical advantage.

 So when and where do I start?